 It involves using various techniques such as statistical analysis, machine learning, and data visualisation to uncover patterns, relationships, and trends within the data.

 With data science, organisations can use data to generate insights, identify patterns and trends, make predictions, drive strategic business decisions, and innovate new products.
-For example, in the retail industry, data science can help companies analyse customer behaviour and preferences, optimise pricing strategies, and personalise marketing campaigns.

 The importance of data science in today’s world

 Data science has proven to be a crucial asset to businesses and industries around the world.
 Due to the digital revolution and the exponential increase in data generation, there is an unprecedented demand for data scientists.